Roasted Parsnips

 Getting these roasted parsnips just right is all about simplicity with a touch of gourmet flair.
 Let me walk you through the easy steps to achieve those perfectly golden, flavor-packed parsnips that’ll have everyone asking for seconds.

-2. Coat with the Garlic Butter.
-Pour the garlic butter over the parsnips.
-Season with salt and pepper.
-Toss to coat.
-Spread parsnips out in a single layer.
+• Coat with the Garlic Butter.
+Pour the garlic butter over the parsnips and season them with salt and black pepper.
+Toss to coat and spread the parsnips out in a single layer.

 overhead shot of a baking sheet with roasted parsnips

-• Smaller Is Better: While large parsnips can be fine, they are more likely to have tough, woody cores which have to be cut away and discarded.
+• Smaller is better: While larger parsnips can work, they are more likely to have tough, woody cores that have to be cut away and discarded.
 Smaller parsnips are more likely to have tender, edible cores.
-Less prep!

-• How to Cut: You can cut the parsnips however you like of course, but the following method is very simple: Once you’ve cleaned the parsnips, cut them down the center, longwise.
+• How to cut: You can cut the parsnips however you like, but this is simpler: Once you’ve cleaned the parsnips, cut them down the center, longwise.
 Then cut each half into 3 to 4 batons.
 From there, cut away any tough, woody core.
 If you like, halve the remaining pieces crosswise, leaving you with parsnip “fries” that are about 3 inches long.

 Serving Suggestions